Lifecycle marketing: a complete guide to navigating the customer journey

 The conversion stage is all about turning consideration into a purchase.
 By now, people have explored your product pages, subscribed to your email list, and seen some paid ads on social media—but they still need that final nudge to buy.

 If someone places an item in their online cart but doesn’t buy, a gentle nudge can work wonders.
-An abandoned cart flow can draw them back to their shopping cart with a reminder within 24–48 hours.
+An automated abandoned cart flow can draw them back to their shopping cart with a reminder within 24–48 hours.

 Some people just need to speak to someone to make a decision about whether or not to buy.
 If you’re noticing that someone is browsing your website or placing items in a cart on a consistent basis without buying, send them an email that connects them to your customer service team.

-4. Fulfillment: create a positive customer experience
+4. Post-purchase: create a positive customer experience

 The sale’s made, but your job isn’t done yet.
-The fulfillment stage is your chance to create a lasting impression on your customers by making sure their journey from order to delivery runs smoothly.
+The post-purchase stage is your chance to create a lasting impression on your customers by making sure their journey from order to delivery runs smoothly.

 Once someone places an order, they’ll expect you to keep them in the loop.
 Keep the communication flowing with order confirmation emails, shipping updates, and delivery notifications.
 Include tracking links in emails and SMS to keep people updated every step of the way.